mudita/MuditaOS/module-services/service-evtmgr/doc/screen_light_control.md

 ## Brightness level function
 Brightness level [%] in relation to ambient light luminance level [Lux] is passed as a vector of points wchich are automatically interpolated with linear function. `sevm::screen_light_control::Parameters::functionPoints` field is used for parametrization.
-These points have to be in ascending order.
+These points have to be in ascending order of luminance values.
 Example:

 ```
 sevm::screen_light_control::BrightnessFunction({{50.0f, 30.0f}, {150.0f, 80.0f}, {400.0f, 80.0f}, {700.0f, 40.0f}});